Eric Smith (British Army officer): Military career

 He later served in Greece from November 1944 to 1946 and in India from 1946 to 1947.
-He also attended the Staff College, Camberley.
 He served as a Gurkha recruiting officer in Darjeeling, India, from 1948 to 1950.
-He served as an intelligence officer in the Malayan Emergency from 1950 to 1956 and also served in the Cyprus Emergency.
+He served as an intelligence officer and company commander with 2nd/7th Gurkhas in the Malayan Emergency and Hong Kong from 1950 to 1955.
+He attended the Staff College, Camberley in 1956 and on graduation served as a staff officer in the British Army of the Rhine and then with HQ 63 Gurkha Brigade as Deputy Assistant Adjutant & Quartermaster General (DAA&QMG) in Malaya and UK.

-In 1962 Smith was posted to Borneo as second-in-command of 1/7th Gurkhas.
+In 1962 Smith was posted to Malaya as Second-in-Command of 1/7th Gurkhas and deployed with the Battalion to Borneo.
 On 20 April 1964 he was involved in a helicopter crash in the Borneo jungle.
 The Journey made on a Wessex helicopter commenced at Sibu, Sarawak, and the destination was a forward company base operating north of the Indonesian border.
 Following the crash, to free him from the wreckage, his right arm was amputated by the battalion's medical officer Captain, later Major-General Patrick Crawford using an Army clasp knife.
 During the amputation he was fully conscious.
 He was later taken by another helicopter to Kuching for further surgery.
-He remained in Borneo and a year after the helicopter crash took over command of the 1st/2nd Gurkhas.
-He remained in command of the 1st/2nd Gurkhas following their move to Hong Kong.
+After rehabilitation in UK, he returned to operations in Borneo 18 months after losing his arm in the helicopter crash, taking command of the 1st/2nd Gurkhas.
+He remained in command of the 1st/2nd Gurkhas following their move to Hong Kong and then as the first resident battalion at Seria, Brunei.

-His final post was commanding the Gurkha recruiting bases in Nepal.
+His final posts were commanding the Brigade of Gurkhas in Nepal and as a Vice President of the Army's Regular Commissions Board.

 He retired from the British Army on 1 June 1978.

 Honours and later life

 Smith was Colonel of the 7th Gurkhas from 1975 to 1982.
 He was appointed MBE in 1952 and CBE in 1975.

 Smith died on 7 March 1998.
-He was survived by his wife and two daughters.
+He was survived by his wife Jill and daughters Joanna and Beverly.

 Works

-Smith was the author of several books on Gurkha history, including:
+Smith was the author of several books, including: